Skip to content

 The Coordinator will complete investigations as expeditiously as possible.
 The investigation shall normally be completed within 45 working days from the filing of a formal grievance, including written notification of the parties of the outcome of the investigation.
 In extraordinary circumstances, the Coordinator may extend this time for a reasonable period.
 All parties will be notified if such an extension is necessary.

 Appeal: The findings of a formal grievance investigation may be appealed in writing to the Office of the Vice President for Student Success by the Complainant or Respondent within 10 working days of receipt of the Coordinator's determination.
-Either party may appeal a decision based on discovery of new evidence previously unavailable, a significant irregularity in the procedural process which could affect the outcome or a claim that the decision was not supported by the facts or the law.
+Either party may appeal a decision based on the discovery of new evidence previously unavailable, a significant irregularity in the procedural process which could affect the outcome or a claim that the decision was not supported by the facts or the law.
 The appellant should be as specific as possible in setting out the basis for appeal.
 The determination of the Office of the Vice President for Student Success is final.

 At any time, prior to filing a grievance, or while a complaint proceeding is in progress, a Complainant may file their grievance with an appropriate external agency.
 A complete list of agencies, along with contact information, is available from the Office of the Vice President for Student Success, 150 East College Avenue, Ephraim, UT 84627.
 Phone 435-283-7100.